 How often do we shake ourselves from our airline rut?
 Forget our loyalty schemes and air miles, and try something new?
 Below is our review of Air New Zealand Premium Economy and our flight to LA; a flight that might just have revealed a whole new way of flying.

 Our eleven-hour flight was spent chasing the sunset; our cabin illuminated a dusky pink.
-Leaving London just before twilight we’d flown east, our entire journey caught in that sugary hinterland between night and day.
+Leaving London just before twilight we’d flown west, our entire journey caught in that sugary hinterland between night and day.
 Watching as we passed over Greenland’s snowcapped mountains and the wilds of Canada’s sea border, it felt as though time had stopped inside our plane.
 We were 35,000 feet in the air – free from time zones and ticking clocks – soaring across pastel skies.
 As flights go, this was perhaps one of the most beautiful that I’d experienced.

 Eventually, our pilot gave up the race: dusk finally swallowed by night as we passed over an inky black Nevada.
 Our flight was nearing its end.
 Settling back in my big leather chair, I watched as LA began to emerge from the darkness; a mass of sparkling lights and rocky peaks.
 It was a dizzying sight – as though a collection of Christmas decorations had slipped from the sky.
 Staring downwards, I couldn’t quite believe that I was finally here – the world-famous city of angels glittering below me and Air New Zealand’s soft leather furnishings surrounding me.